-Leading telecommunications and SCADA network supplier, EMR Integrated Solutions today announced the completion of network infrastructure upgrades at nine windfarms across the UK and Ireland.
+Leading telecommunications and SCADA network supplier, EMR Integrated Solutions today announced the completion of network infrastructure upgrades at 18 windfarms across the UK and Ireland.
 The projects were carried out for Greencoat UK Wind, a FTSE-250 listed renewable infrastructure fund, invested in operating UK wind farms.

 The service provided by EMR involves auditing and upgrading windfarm communications infrastructure to ensure that Greencoat has full visibility and control over its assets in the field.

 “I have confidence in EMR as a trusted partner,” said Javier Serrano, asset manager with Greencoat UK Wind.
 “We’re an investment house, not an IT company and so we have to rely on a network of trusted partners who are our eyes and ears on IT issues.
 Our success is based on EMR’s ability to understand our needs and the agility to execute on those needs,” he said.

 Greencoat’s asset portfolio currently consists of 29 windfarms ranging from sites such as Slieve Divena in Co Tyrone to Maerdy in Wales, capable of generating hundreds of Megawatts of power output every day.